 In a true food allergy, the body's immune system recognizes a reaction-provoking substance, or allergen, as foreign and produces antibodies to halt the "invasion."
 As the battle rages, symptoms appear throughout the body.
 The most common sites are the mouth (swelling of the lips), digestive tract (stomach cramps, vomiting, diarrhea), skin (hives, rashes or eczema), and the airways (wheezing or breathing problems).
 There is no cure for food allergies; the only course is strict avoidance of an offending food.
 For an individual with food allergies, the biggest problem is knowing whether an allergen is contained in a particular food.
 Food intolerance is due to a chemical deficiency (commonly lack of a specific enzyme) and causes problems with digestion.
 Lactose intolerance is an example of food intolerance.

-Following are areas where allergen risks occur and can likewise be controlled and managed:
+Following are areas where allergen risks occur and can likewise be controlled:

 Dairy & Food Inspection Division